 Some Indians cannot afford to travel to the temple, and they will go to the barbershop and shave their hair.
 This form another source of Indian virgin hair extensions.

 The shaved hair, which is unprocessed and collected from one single donor, or in other cases, cut off from one single person, is called Virgin hair.
-One of the reasons these hairs are of the best quality is that all the cuticles are still retained on the hair, i.e., more healthy.
+One of the reasons these hairs are of the best quality is that all the hair cuticles are still retained (cuticles completely intact), i.e., hairs are more healthy.

 Some suppliers will call unprocessed hair “raw hair”, but then most importantly is – check whether it’s unprocessed and collected from the same donor.